briancaffey/django-step-by-step/README.md

 This project implements a simple microblogging application called μblog.
 Here are some of the core features of μblog:

-- Anyone (incuding unathenticated users) can publish posts with text and an optional image
+- Anyone (including unauthenticated users) can publish posts with text and an optional image
 - Users can sign up for accounts that are activated by clicking a link in an email
 - Signed-in users can like posts
 - Signed-in users can edit and delete their own posts